 PROTEST

-A. ITC’s agreement to exit ARTO and join MISO must be considered after the Commission responds to pending pleadings to require a single RTO in the Midwest.
+A. Consideration by the Commission of ITC’s Agreement to Exit ARTO and Join MISO is Premature

-EPMI filed a protest on September 17, 2001 in the ARTO and MISO compliance filings of August 31, 2001, requesting the Commission to immediately order a single RTO in the Midwest, giving guidance on the essential aspects of the single RTO, including governance, stakeholder process, congestion management system and other appropriate procedures and protocols.
-That request is consistent with the RTO orders of July 12, 2001, in which the Commission stated its policy to have only four RTOs in the US.
-See Regional Transmission Organization, 96 FERC 61,065 at 61,282 n.1; Regional Transmission Organizations 96 FERC 61,066 at 61,284 n.1. participantsMThe Commission should defer any action in the instant filing until it considers the pending pleadings in the two Midwest RTOs.
-It is very possible that the instant application by ITC will be moot when the Commission requires a single Midwest RTO.well suited that divest to an ITC and then join and RTO
+EPMI filed a protest on September 17, 2001 in the Alliance RTO (ARTO) and MISO compliance filings of August 31, 2001, requesting the Commission to immediately order a single RTO in the Midwest.
+Specifically, EPMI asked the Commission to provide guidance on the essential aspects of a single RTO, including governance, stakeholder process, congestion management and other appropriate procedures and protocols.
+That request is consistent with the RTO orders of July 12, 2001, in which the Commission stated its policy to have only four RTOs in the U.S., see Regional Transmission Organization, 96 FERC 61,065 at 61,282 n.1; Regional Transmission Organizations 96 FERC 61,066 at 61,284 n.1, and is pending Commission action.
+Many other market participants similarly urged the Commission to reconsider its stance on the status of RTO development in the Midwest, given the lack of progress the parties have made in resolving the seams issues between ARTO and MISO.
+Because the Commission has taken no action on these requests, it is premature for the Commission to rule on ITC’s request in this proceeding.
+Rather, the Commission should defer any action in the instant filing until it considers the pending pleadings in the two Midwest RTOs.
+It is very possible that the instant application by ITC will be moot if the Commission requires a single Midwest RTO.

+ITC states in its filing that the ARTO framework is not well suited to accommodate more than one stand-alone transmission entity.
+It is for this stated reason that ITC is requesting Commission authorization to leave ARTO and move to the MISO.
+A Midwest RTO must be able to accommodate many different corporate structures under its regional authority, including transmission companies divesting their facilities to the RTO, transmission companies that divest to an ITC and then join and RTO, non-divesting transmission owners, and public power and municipal companies.
+It is essential that the Commission consider this very fundamental issue in conjunction with its consideration of the entire Midwest RTO structure.

-B. Granting ITC’s request for retention of its own tariff and 205 authority will balkanize the Midwest market in contravention to the policies of Order No. 2000
+B. Granting ITC’s Request for Retention of its Own Separate Transmission Tariff Will Balkanize the Midwest Market in Contravention to the Policies of Order No. 2000